mattisbusycom/gocoin-magento/README.md

 Version 0.1.0

 Note: This version of this plugin only supports USD as a base currency.
+Please contact support@gocoin.com with any questions/

 Installation
 ------------